 Self-service will become the norm.
 Finance will be uneasy about this.
 There are plenty of business people who don't need hand-holding when it comes to basic finance.
 If they could get their questions answered by a digital voice on their smart phones, they'd be happy to do so.
 Activities ranging from budget queries to report production and more will be automated.
 Over time, smart agents will learn what kinds of business information an individual needs, and deliver that information proactively.
 As that future unfolds, data in spreadsheets will be replaced by visually rich information that is intuitively accessible and easy to use.

-Accountants using spreadsheets will be replaced by technology that does 90% of the work without human intervention.
+Work Accountants using spreadsheets will be replaced by technology that does 90% of the work without human intervention.
 Higher-value work requires cross-functional collaboration among business people, technology teams, and finance strategists.

+Workforce

 It won't be possible to buy all the talent needed to answer all the routine questions business leaders have.
 Companies that want to thrive in the brave new world will cultivate the skill sets necessary for a self-service culture.
 Make sure you're accessing and developing people who understand the importance of great customer experiences.

+8

+Ħ H ,

+~

+Workplace

 Security is always important, but it takes on new urgency in a self-service world.
 The data lakes that Finance oversees will be exposed to whole new sets of business users.
 Chatbots will become the primary mechanism by which people interact with technology and data.

+Takeaway

+With growing expectations for responsiveness and quality from Finance, getting self-service right is paramount.
+When your customers have to take care of themselves, the last thing Finance needs is for them to be frustrated or unhappy.